mallika-v21/mallika-v21/README.md

 ## 💫 About Me
 Product-minded graduate with experience in UX, data, and digital platforms.
 I enjoy building practical, user-centred solutions and learning by doing.
-Currently completing my **Master of Business Information Technology at RMIT University**, I specialize in turning complex challenges into clear, actionable insights that drive digital transformation and sustainable growth.
+I currently hold a **Master of Business Information Technology from RMIT University**, and I specialise in turning complex challenges into clear, actionable insights that drive digital transformation and sustainable growth.

 ---